Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Mental Health

-Sleep and mental health have a cyclical relationship17.
-People with mental health issues are less likely to get quality sleep, and in turn, not getting adequate sleep can negatively impact a person’s mental health.17
+Sleep and mental health have a cyclical relationship.9 People with mental health issues are less likely to get quality sleep, and in turn, not getting adequate sleep can negatively impact a person’s mental health.9 This is why good sleep is particularly important for today’s teens, who are already struggling more with mental health22 than previous generations.

 Tips to Help Teenagers Get More Sleep